WhiteHat-Hunter/Chitra/README.md

 - A Picture for Sketching🖼️

 # Installation ⬇️
-- In Llinux git clone https://www.github.com/WhiteHat-Hunter/Chitra  OR  Download as zip in windows
+- In Linux git clone https://www.github.com/WhiteHat-Hunter/Chitra  OR  Download as zip in windows
 - cd folder_name
 - In CMD/Terminal Type:pip install -r modules.txt
 - chmod +x main.py (only for linux)